iranjansharma/graph/README.md

 ## Note:

 Hide the other graphs to see well structured Dataset graph.
-(For better presentation See 1st Graph at a time and hide another by clicking on channel number)
+(For better presentation See 1st Graph at a time and hide others by clicking on the channel number)

 ## Raw Data Link:
 https://drive.google.com/file/d/193sa-mmBgQDSKJIfG5TwhGx17X8LNbKJ/view